crdoconnor/strictyaml/docs/mapping-representation.rst

   b: 2
   c: 3

+Tests of equivalence with equivalent plain dicts with keys/values return True.

 .. code-block:: python

     load(valid_sequence, schema) == {"a": 1, "b": 2, "c": 3}
     >>> True

+Similar to dicts, you can test for the presence of a key in the mapping like this.

 .. code-block:: python